-Keith Manson Rundle was born in Melbourne, Victoria, on March 20, 1913.
-He enlisted with the Royal Australian Air Force on July 26, 1940.
-During the Second World War, Rundle worked with the RAAF Casualty Section, based in Melbourne.
+Keith Manson Rundle was born on March 20, 1913 in Melbourne, Victoria in Australia.
+On July 26, 1940 he enlisted in the Royal Australian Air Force (RAAF) and during World War II was assigned to the RAAF Casualty Section in Melbourne.

-In the immediate post-war years, Rundle ran the RAAF Searcher Team locating missing aircraft in what is now Papua New Guinea.
-Although his primary mission was to search for Australian crews, his explorations led to the discovery and investigation of many American aircraft wrecks, and recovery of their crew members.
+In the immediate postwar years, Rundle ran the RAAF Searcher Team locating missing aircraft and Australian personnel.
+His explorations led to the discovery and investigation of many aircraft wrecks and recovery of their crew members including U.S. aircraft and personnel.

 Rundle was made a Member of the Order of the British Empire (MBE) in 1950 and an Officer of the Order of the British Empire (OBE) in 1965.
-He was discharged from the RAAF on May 24, 1967, with the rank of Wing Commander.
+On May 24, 1967 he retired with the rank of Wing Commander.

 Below is an incomplete list of aircraft wrecks and other sites located or visited by Rundle.